Subscribe Now - For Free!! |

 It comes equipped with a shrill bark that it is known to exercise quite often.
 Make sure you aren't going to become easily annoyed with this!

-It may simmer down some as miniature Yorkshire terriers get older.
+It may simmer down some as the dog gets older.
 However, they will continue to do it when they are full grown if they are excited or when they encounter new people.